Facilities and features

 There is a compost toilet in the churchyard that is fully wheelchair accessible.
 The toilet is open during services and other events, and for pre-arranged visits.

-There isn't actually a bike rack but most riders just leave their bikes in the churchyard.
+There isn't a bike rack but most riders just leave their bikes in the churchyard where they can chain them to a bench if they wish.
 Cyclists are very welcome

 Parking is available on an area of hard-standing alongside the lane.
 Pedestrian access to the church is via a gravel path